-However, simply operating many marketing and service channels does not constitute an omni-channel strategy.
-As John Bowden, senior vice president of Customer Care at Time Warner Cable explained,
+As John Bowden, senior vice president of Customer Care at Time Warner Cable explains:

 "Omni-channel anticipates that customers may start in one channel and move to another as they progress to a resolution.
 Making these complex 'hand-offs' between channels must be fluid for the customer.
 Simply put, omni-channel is multi-channel done right!"